-Increasingly, lawyers are being faced by applications of the general criminal law, with special HIV/AIDS statutes designed to penalise persons who know that they are infected, but proceed to have unprotected sex and spread the virus.
-A Kenyan visitor was recently convicted in New Zealand under the general law where his partner was infected18.
-But in Victoria, Australia, a judge directed a jury to acquit a person accused, following consensual, unprotected intercourse, because he considered the risks of infection unreasonably slight19.
+Increasingly, judges are being faced by applications of the general criminal law, with special HIV/AIDS statutes designed to penalise persons who know that they are infected, but proceed to have unprotected sex and spread the virus.
+A Kenyan visitor was convicted in New Zealand under the general law17.
+However, in Victoria, Australia, a judge directed a jury to acquit a person accused, following consensual, unprotected intercourse, because he considered the risks of infection unreasonably slight18.
+In December 2006, I presided in refusing special leave to appeal to a prisoner w ho had been convicted by a jury of a criminal offence of intentionally infecting a sexual partner with HIV.19 The decision had been open to the jury on the aggravated facts of the case.
+On the other hand, whether the criminal law is an effective means of reducing the spread of HIV and promoting careful behaviour, is a subject upon which differing views have been expressed.